Matched Multiuser Gaussian Source-Channel Communications via Uncoded Schemes: Vector Gaussian CEO on a Gaussian Multiple-Access Channel

 \subsection{Extracting the Critical Conditions from the Outer Bound}

 Define

 and thus

-The reason to introduce $\tilde{S}_m$'s is that in the remote coding setting, the distortion can be decomposed into two independent parts: the first part is due to encoding the observable part of the underlying sources, which are $\tilde{S}$ random variables, with a distortion, and the second is due to the inherent noisy nature of the observations which induces a fixed distortion $\Delta_m$.
-Thus encoding the source $S_m$ to distortion $D_m$ is equivalent to encoding the equivalent source $\tilde{S}_m$ to distortion $D_m-\Delta_m$.
+In this remote coding setting, in essence $\tilde{S}_m$'s as defined in (\ref{eqn:Stilde}) are the observable portion of the underlying sources.
+The overall distortion can thus be decomposed into two independent parts: the first part is due to encoding the observable portion of the underlying sources $\tilde{S}_m$'s, and the second is due to the inherent noisy nature of the observations which induces a fixed distortion $\Delta_m$.
+Thus encoding the source $S_m$ to distortion $D_m$ is equivalent to encoding the source $\tilde{S}_m$ to distortion $D_m-\Delta_m$.

 We can now derive an outer bound by combining the approach used in the broadcast problem with a technique based on Witsenhausen's bound \cite{Witsenhausen}.
-Again consider $M$ auxiliary zero-mean Gaussian random variables $(W_1,W_2,\ldots,W_M)$ with covariance matrix $\Sigma_{W_1,W_2,\ldots,W_M}$, which are independent of everything else, and write
+Again consider $M$ auxiliary zero-mean Gaussian random variables $(W_1,W_2,\ldots,W_M)$ with covariance matrix $\Sigma_{W_{[1:M]}}$, which are independent of everything else, and write

 Notice the Markov string